Just-A-Tea-Drinker/AMR-Assessment/README.md

 # Solution up to level 3
-This is the complete solution to the 2024 AMR courseworl
+This is the complete solution to the 2024 AMR coursework

 ## Dependancies
 To get this solution to work properly you will need to run these commands